lakhanrochwani/Digital-clock/README.md

 # Digital-clock
 I have used advanced javascript for this mini project.

+Thank you.